Sengkang: Age profile

-The population distribution of Sengkang in 2025 demonstrates a balanced population structure.
-There is a higher population concentration among younger and middle-aged and groups, with males and females both peaking at the 40-44 age range at 4.32% and 4.81% respectively.
+The population distribution of Sengkang in 2026 demonstrates a mature population structure.
+There is a higher population concentration among younger and middle-aged and groups, with males and females both peaking at the 40-44 age range at 4.22% and 4.76% respectively.

 Notably, Sengkang has a relatively low proportion of elderly residents.
-In 2025, the proportion of residents above 65 years old was 13.2%, significantly lower than the national proportion of 18.8%.
+In 2026, the proportion of residents above 65 years old was 14.0%, lower than the national proportion of 19.5%.